Clifton Collins, Jr. biography

 He also had a small role in Alejandro González Iñárritu’s multiple award winning drama Babel and an uncredited role in Edgar Wright’s adaptation of the beloved graphic novels, Scott Pilgrim vs. the World.

 In addition to feature films, Collins Jr. regularly takes on television roles as well.
-His credits include The Shield and Thief.
-He also has tried his hand at being a diector by directing two music videos for the country group, Zac Brown Band.
+His credits include The Shield, Thief, Ballers, and Westworld.
+He also has tried his hand at being a director by directing two music videos for the country group, Zac Brown Band.

 Clifton Collins, Jr. Filmography